WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 An exception is raised if `sig_vals` is a `pd.DataFrame`, not a column of a dataframe.

+An exception is raised if `sig_vals` contains 'NaN' values.

 An exception is raised if `sampling_rate` is less or equal to 0.

 ### Returns